zoopdoop/dotlit/README.md

     This replaces "code" with "markdown code".
 The contents of this code block is ignored.
     See below on how you can change the search range.

+    [no $ at the top of a code block]
+    This declares an anonymous code block.
+If you have multiple anonymous code blocks they append to one another.

+    $ [no file name]
+    This is also an anonymous code block that allows you to use any of the parenthetical operators mentioned above such as "$ (2+)" or "$ (1:2)".

-Each operation accumulates in a top down manner so for instance delting the first two lines in a row actually deletes four total lines.
+Note each operation accumulates so for instance delteing the first two lines in a row actually deletes four total lines.

     $ test (1-2)
     $ test (1-2)